stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Loan policies determine how an item is treated if it is checked out, renewed, or requested.
 Loan policies include a wide variety of configuration options and are used in Circulation rules.

 Loan policy behavior differs depending on the unit of time used for the loan period.
 If an item is checked out for minutes or hours, the loan is considered “short term.”
 If an item is checked out for days, weeks or months, the loan is considered “long term.”
+See [Additional topics > Loans](../../../access/additional-topics/loans/loans/#what-does-folio-consider-a-short-term-loan-what-is-considered-a-long-term-loan) for more information.

 ### Implementation considerations